EricL22/IcosahedronMetalworks/README.md

 # IcosahedronMetalworks

-A Kerbal Space Program mod improving on the designs of Exoplanetary Exploration Tech
+A Kerbal Space Program mod improving on the designs of Exoplanetary Exploration Tech, using more futuristic designs and models partially inspired by Elite: Dangerous.

+*Requirements*
+-
+- B9 Part Switch